igor-dyatlov/ubuntu-post-install-script/README.md

 Alternatively you can [download](https://github.com/igor-dyatlov/ubuntu-post-install-script/archive/master.zip) this repository.

+Select the folder `English` or `Russian`:

+    cd English/

-Run from source folder($lang):
+Run from source folder:

     ./start.sh

+## Note
-Note: The included [preferences](English/functions/configure) and [lists of packages](English/data) are those of the original author, you will have to change them to suit yourself.
+The included [preferences](English/functions/configure) and [lists of packages](English/data) are those of the original author, you will have to change them to suit yourself.

 ### Features
  - Update system [update](English/functions/update)